 Thailand

-But just imagining the amount of crowd headed to the same direction as me is enough to faze my introvert self and cry for help, so why not turn to good ol’ Thailand for the same ‘feels’?
-On second thought, Thailand is another top destination for tourists as well, so perhaps there’s just really no escaping the crowd.
-But believe me, you’d still win either way.
-Besides, you can always opt to explore stunning places outside Bangkok instead for a much more quiet and soulful breather like Phuket, Ko Samui, Pattaya, Phi Phi Islands or maybe even my favorite Chiang Mai.
+But just imagining the sheer crowd moving in the same direction as me is enough to overwhelm my introverted soul and send it quietly crying for help.
+So why not escape to good ol’ Thailand for the same dreamy 'feels'?
+Then again… Thailand is a top tourist hotspot too, so maybe there's no real way to dodge the crowd.
+But here’s the good news—you’ll still win either way.
+You can always venture beyond Bangkok and soak in the quiet magic of places like Phuket, Ko Samui, Pattaya, the Phi Phi Islands, or my personal favorite, Chiang Mai—a soulful breather that feels like a gentle exhale.

 How many hours is the flight from Dubai to Bangkok?
 Around 6 hours and 30 minutes if you are flying direct.